rwblokzijl/Msc-thesis-EuroToken/thesis.md

 question is: who gets to decide how these currencies are designed?
-Private parties like Tether and Diem are attempting to become the central third party that provides us with a payment infrastructure, but at the cost of our dependence.
+Private parties like Tether and Diem are attempting to become the central third party that provides us with a payment infrastructure, but at the cost of our independence.
 If we don't want opaque corporations controlling our monetary system we must direct the control somewhere else.
-The European Central Bank is ideally positioned to provide the centralised control that is required to achieve the goals of money, while remaining accountable to its users.
+The European Central Bank is ideally positioned to provide the centralised element that is required to achieve the main goals of money, while remaining accountable to its users.

 In order to create a currency that is scalable we use a block-DAG structure where every user has their own personal blockchain.
 This system is inherently